section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

-It is necessary to use socket programming in order to enable communication between two computers connected to the same network.
+In order to communicate between two computers on the same network, socket programming must be used.
 A second socket attempts to connect to a first socket by listening on a given port at a specific IP address.
 Socket communication utilizes two protocols:-
 1. User Datagram Protocol(UDP): This is a connectionless protocol.
 It is mainly used to establish a low latency connection between two nodes.
 2. Transport control protocol(TCP): This is a connection-oriented protocol.
 It is used to establish a connection between two nodes.